simonesilvestroni/m2m-website/_posts/2007-05-12-ruff-trigger-playstation2-game.md

 ### Burnout

-Some of the new leaders criticized the game, judging it as puerile.
+Some of the new leaders criticized the game, calling it puerile.
 What was _Ruff Trigger_ as I knew it changed rapidly.
 Striving to be constructive, I supported a few decisions whilst debating others, and for that I was asked to _stop creating problems_.
-At the end of 2003 it looked like the sole goal was to cut corners and publish the game whatever the cost.
+At the end of 2003 it looked like the goal was to cut corners and publish the game, whatever the cost.

 I asked to step down as team leader and renegotiated a new contract at the beginning of 2004, when I started working from home.
 A special VPN connection allowed me to use the internal assets and go to the studios once a month to check on the progress.
 Despite the renewed situation and being away from the office politics, I discovered how burned out I was.